binarycamera/b8stack/README.md

 # B8Stack
 Focus stacking application for Sony A7 cameras.
 This application simulates user input for the Sony Imagine Edge Remote application in order to implement a basic focus stacking mechanism.
-The can specify the number of pictures to take, the stepwidth of the focus shift for each picture and the number of pictures to take.
-This software is in a very early stage of development.
+The user can specify the number of pictures to take, the step width of the focus shift for each picture and the shift direction.
+This software is in a very early stage of its development.
 It might not work for you.
 Please see the licence for further details about warranty.

 ## Usage
 1. Disable autoreview on your camera